-ACTIVITY METRICS NUMBER OF EMPLOYEES Number of employees by: (1) full-time and part-time, (2) temporary, and (3) contract Quantitative Number SV-PS-000.A p102- 103 Full Time FTE EMPLOYEE HOURS WORKED Employee hours worked, percentage billable Quantitative Hours, Percentage (%) SV-PS-000.B p109 28% Office Ba 72% All other 0% billable ho with useful, relevant and meaningful sustainability information and we will look to evolve our disclosures over time.
+ACTIVITY METRICS NUMBER OF EMPLOYEES Number of employees by: (1) full-time and part-time, (2) temporary, and (3) contract Quantitative Number SV-PS-000.A p102- 103 Full Time FTE EMPLOYEE HOURS WORKED Employee hours worked, percentage billable Quantitative Hours, Percentage (%) SV-PS-000.B p109 28% Office Ba 72% All other 0% billable ho s a documented Risk assessment and Treatment process which th ISO 27001.
+Monthly risk review meetings are held, providing nity to discuss and analyse risks, assigning a numerical value nood an impact of a risk, providing a classification level of high, r low for the risk, as well as to agree treatment actions.